drduh/macOS-Security-and-Privacy-Guide/README.md

 It's allowed and works!

-Applications can also be whitelisted by developer certificate (so that new binary versions will not need to be manually whitelisted on each update).
+Applications can also be allowed by developer certificate.
 For example, download and run Google Chrome - it will be blocked by Santa in "Lockdown" mode:

 ```console
 $ curl -sO https://dl.google.com/chrome/mac/stable/GGRO/googlechrome.dmg